MaxwellKJr/strugglingprogrammer/content/blog/software-that-works/index.md

   - Software Development
   - Development
 ---
-A couple of years ago, before I started my Computer Science journey, I really did not care about how the things I was using looked or how the games I was forcing on my potato PCs ran.
+A couple of years ago, before I started my Computer Science journey, I did not care about how the things I was using looked or how the games I was forcing on my potato PCs ran.
 All I cared about was if they worked.

-"Does it work?" that is now the main thing that I usually ask myself when I use software today.
-And now that I have more knowledge on how software is developed, I have more sympathy of the apps and software that don't work.
+"Does it work?" that is the main thing that I usually ask myself when I use software today.
+And now that I have more knowledge of how software is developed, I have more sympathy for the apps and software that don't work.

-I have sympathy because I am a software developer myself but I am certain that majority of Facebook's **3.05 Billion** monthly users are not tech people like me.
+I have sympathy because I am a software developer myself but I am certain that the majority of Facebook's **3.05 Billion** monthly users are not tech people like me.

-And since they are not like me, that is why the Facebook app on the Play Store is currently at ```3.6``` rating and swarming with negative reviews.
+And since they are not like me, that is why the Facebook app on the Play Store is currently at a ```3.6``` rating and swarming with negative reviews.

-#### What is software that works?
+#### What Is Software That Works?

-What do I really mean when I say "**Works**"?
+What do I mean when I say "**Works**"?
 Software is all about solving a problem.
 Whether it is a small problem like the exchange rates of the Malawi Kwacha to other currencies or a big problem like visualizing the internal organs of a patient just about to undergo surgery, software is there to solve those problems.

 An easier explanation that applies to me goes like this: When I am on YouTube, I want to watch (long form) videos to either be entertained or be informed or educated.
 When I am on X/Twitter I just want to see the weirdness and toxicity from Twitter Malawi and the rest of the world and funny enough X does this so well and the algorithm knows this too.
 And when I am on Pinterest, I just want to be inspired.
 All these platforms know what the problems the users have and they certainly mastered how to solve those problems.

-The apps I have mentioned above **work**.
-But let's give X two more years because to be honest, Elon Musk is unpredictable.
+The apps I have mentioned above **work**. *But let's give X two more years because, to be honest, Elon Musk is unpredictable.*

-#### Facebook works, sort of
+#### Facebook Works, Sort Of

 From my point of view, I am pretty sure that Facebook **works**.
 Sure it has bugs but what matters to me is that it works and on top of that it works so well that it fulfills Facebook's goal of connecting people.

-"Connecting People" has been Facebook's goal from the beginning and it does that so well that we forget about this.
-In fact, Facebook solved this problem so well that they got bored and started focusing on other areas that they never intended on doing.
+"Connecting People" has been Facebook's goal from the beginning and it does that flawlessly that we forget about this.
+In fact, Facebook perfectly solved this problem and got bored, and decided to diversify, focusing on other areas that they never intended on doing.

 Facebook gaming for example.
 No one cared whether we had this on the platform or not but we still got it anyway.